lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/film.md

 ## What is this project about? 🧨

-This app was a technic test for an Angular position, the goal of this project was to create an app similar to Nexflix where users couls select between filsm and movies, create a shearcher, an option to save the las view visited, and give special information about a specific choise.
-The **data** was gotten throug an API given by the company.
+This app was a technic test for an Angular position, the goal of this project was to create an app similar to Nexflix where users could select between films and movies, create a searcher, and an option to save the last view visited, and give special information about a specific choice.
+The **data** was gotten through an API given by the company.

 ---